Google Rating

 An impacted wisdom tooth may show any of the following characteristics or oral health conditions:

-• It grows towards the second molar.
+• Grows towards the second molar.

 When you have an impacted wisdom tooth, you may experience the following symptoms:

-• Pain.
+• Pain..

 • Infection or gum disease.